 - Drill (with 1/4 in. & 1/16 in. bits) for making drainage and air holes

-- Shredded Newspaper or coconut fiber (coir)
+- Newspaper, shredded office paper (bleached/printed on is okay), or coconut fiber (coir)

 - About a pound of redworms (available from worm farmers or your local nursery)